RitvikSardana/RitvikSardana/README.md

 <h1 align="center">Hi 👋, I'm Ritvik Sardana</h1>
 <h3 align="center">A passionate Full Stack Developer from India</h3>

-I am a self-learned Full Stack Developer coming from a background in Btech(ECE) and MBA(Finance).
+<p align="center">I am a self-learned Full Stack Developer coming from a background in Btech(ECE) and MBA(Finance).
 Working at Frappe as a Software Developer.
-My majors interest is in Frontend Development.
-Currently working on making a Calendar Component in Frappe-UI
+My major interest is in Frontend Development.
+Currently working on making a Calendar Component in Frappe-UI.</p>

 ## 🌐 Socials: